isabella232/sfcc-helpcenter/content/md/first-steps/what-data.md

 - Table attribute (5)

 ::: info
-(1) The cartridge imports all **attribute options** with their translations.<br>
+(1) The connector imports all **attribute options** with their translations.<br>
-(2) As **metric attributes** do not exist in SFCC, the cartridge converts this into **text attribute** type.<br>
+(2) As **metric attributes** do not exist in SFCC, the connector converts this into **text attribute** type.<br>
-(3) As SFCC does not support the import of binary files other than images, we only import **the relative PIM path** for this attribute.<br>
+(3) As SFCC does not support the import of binary files other than images, the connector only imports **the relative PIM path** for this attribute.<br>
-(4) As SFCC does not support the import of binary files other than images, we only import **image assets binaries**.<br>
+(4) As SFCC does not support the import of binary files other than images, the connector only imports **image assets binaries**.<br>
-(5) `Table attribute` type doesn't exist by default in the PIM, it is an add-on that has been developed by [Flagbit](https://marketplace.akeneo.com/extension/table-attribute) and [Webkul](https://marketplace.akeneo.com/extension/akeneo-table-attribute) company and allows you to add an additional "table" attribute type in your PIM.
+(5) `Table attribute` type does not exist by default in the PIM.
+Such attribute type has been developed as an add-on by our Solution Partner [Flagbit](https://marketplace.akeneo.com/extension/table-attribute), and also the [Webkul](https://marketplace.akeneo.com/extension/akeneo-table-attribute) company.
+**Please note the Akeneo connector for SFCC is compatible with any of these add-ons**.
-**The cartridge is therefore compatible with these 2 extensions !** :-) As SFCC does not have a table attribute type, the cartridge imports table data into an SFCC **text area** attribute as a **JSON structure**.
+As SFCC does not have a table attribute type, the connector imports table data into a SFCC **text area** attribute as a **JSON structure**.
 :::

 # Attributes

-The SFCC cartridge imports all your PIM products attributes.
+The Akeneo connector for SFCC imports all your PIM products attributes to Salesforce Commerce Cloud.

-If you have some **localizable** attributes (attributes that can have different values per **locale**): the SFCC cartridge imports the content of these attributes in the different languages of SFCC product.
+If you have some **localizable** attributes (attributes that can have different values per **locale**): the Akeneo connector will import the content of these attributes in the different languages of a SFCC product.

-If you have some **scopable** attributes (attributes that can have different values per **channel**): depending on your [channel configuration](03-products-filter-configuration.html), the SFCC cartridge imports the channel content of these attributes.
+If you have some **scopable** attributes (attributes that can have different values per **channel**): depending on your [channel configuration](03-products-filter-configuration.html), the Akeneo connector will import the attributes values of the defined channel.

 # Categories

-Depending on your [category configuration](06-categories-configuration.html), the SFCC cartridge imports all PIM category trees.
+Depending on your [category configuration](06-categories-configuration.html), the Akeneo connector could import all PIM category trees.

 ::: info
-**Mapping between your PIM and SFCC:**<br>
+**Mapping between Akeneo PIM and SFCC:**<br>
-The SFCC cartridge maps PIM categories with SFCC categories.<br>
+The Akeneo connector maps PIM categories with SFCC categories.<br>
-Because you **PIM categories contain** only a title while **SFCC categories** allow you to have more information (description, image, ...), the SFCC cartridge only imports PIM category title information in SFCC category.
+Because your **PIM categories** has only one title while **SFCC categories** have more information (description, image, etc.), the Akeneo connector for SFCC will only import the PIM category title information to SFCC.
 :::

 # Products, Product models

-Depending on your [product filter configuration](03-products-filter-configuration.html), the SFCC cartridge imports products and product models of your PIM catalog.
+Depending on your [product filter configuration](03-products-filter-configuration.html), the Akeneo connector will import products and product models of your PIM catalog.

 ::: info
-**Mapping between your PIM and SFCC:**<br>
+**Mapping between Akeneo PIM and SFCC:**<br>
-The SFCC cartridge maps PIM products with SFCC `products`.
+The Akeneo connector maps PIM products with SFCC `products`.
 :::

 ::: info
-**Mapping between your PIM and SFCC:**<br>
+**Mapping between Akeneo PIM and SFCC:**<br>
-The SFCC cartridge maps PIM product model like this :
+The Akeneo connector maps PIM product models this way:

-**PIM Product model with 1 level of variation:**<br>
+**PIM Product models with 1 level of variation:**<br>
-- PIM product model `common` part with SFCC `Variation master`<br>
+- PIM product models `common` part with SFCC `Variation master`<br>
-- PIM product model variation `level 1` part with SFCC `Variation products`
+- PIM product models variation `level 1` part with SFCC `Variation products`

-**PIM Product model with 2 level of variation:**<br>
+**PIM Product models with 2 level of variation:**<br>
-- PIM product model `common` part with SFCC `Variation master`<br>
+- PIM product models `common` part with SFCC `Variation master`<br>
-- PIM product model variation `level 1`+ variation part `level 2` with SFCC `Variation products`
+- PIM product models variation `level 1`+ variation `level 2` parts with SFCC `Variation products`
 :::

 # Product associations

-Depending on your [product association mapping configuration](05-mapping-configuration.html), the SFCC cartridge imports your PIM product associations.
+Depending on your [product association mapping configuration](05-mapping-configuration.html), the Akeneo connector will import your PIM product associations.

 **Mapping between your PIM and SFCC:**<br>
-The SFCC cartridge maps PIM `product associations` with SFCC `product recommendations`.<br>
+The Akeneo connector maps PIM `product associations` with SFCC `product recommendations`.<br>
-Depending on your [product association mapping configuration](05-mapping-configuration.html), each PIM `product association type` is mapped with SFCC `product recommendation type`.
+Depending on your [product association mapping configuration](05-mapping-configuration.html), each PIM `product association type` will be mapped with SFCC `product recommendation type`.

 ::: info
-** With the SFCC Cartridge since V19.3.3 **
+** Since Akeneo connector V19.3.3 **
-The SFCC cartridge can also map PIM `product associations` with SFCC `product links`.<br>
+The Akeneo connector can also map PIM `product associations` with SFCC `product links`.<br>
-Depending on your [product association mapping configuration](05-mapping-configuration.html), each PIM `product association type` is mapped with SFCC `product link type`.
+Depending on your [product association mapping configuration](05-mapping-configuration.html), each PIM `product association type` will be mapped with SFCC `product link type`.
 :::

 # Currencies

-The SFCC cartridge imports all your PIM currencies.
+The Akeneo connector also imports all your PIM currencies.

 ::: info
-**Mapping between your PIM and SFCC:**<br>
+**Mapping between Akeneo PIM and SFCC:**<br>
-The SFCC cartridge maps PIM `currencies` in the SFCC `Pricebook`.
+The Akeneo connector maps PIM `currencies` with SFCC `Pricebook`.
 :::

 # Product groups

 ::: warning
-As we have not found an equivalent notion in SFCC, the cartridge does not yet import PIM product groups.
+As there is no such thing as Product Groups in SFCC, the connector does not import PIM product groups yet.
 :::

 # Reference entities [EE] [3.x]

 ::: warning
-The current cartridge version does not yet take into account the import of **Reference Entities**.
-However, a new cartridge version is being prepared in 2019 to take into account theses **Reference Entities** in SFCC.
+The current Akeneo connector version does not take into account the import of **Reference Entities** yet.
+However, a new version is being prepared in 2019 to manage the **Reference Entities** in Salesforce Commerce Cloud.
 :::